 Perhaps one of London’s biggest hidden gems and tucked away in the borough of Greenwich, this extravagant spot was once a Medieval palace before it became a Royal Tudor residence.
 Then, in the 1930’s, it was transformed by the eccentric millionaires Stephen and Virginia Courtauld into a kooky, Art Deco-style mansion.

-As well as the mighty (and still standing) Medieval hall, you’ll be able to try on a whole host of period costumes, take a wander around the beautiful Rock Garden with its waterfalls and rose beds and even see the purpose-built home of Mah-Jong, the Courtaulds’ beloved pet lemur.
+As well as the mighty (and still standing) Medieval hall, you’ll be able to try on a whole host of period costumes, take a wander around the beautiful Rock Garden with its waterfalls and rose beds, see the purpose-built home of Mah-Jong, the Courtaulds’ beloved pet lemur and even catch the breathtaking candlelit concerts by Candlelight.
 Sign us up!

 📍You’ll find Eltham Palace at Court Yard, London, SE9 5QE.